Continue receiving, or start receiving, respite and support. Keep your marriage and family intact, seek counseling if needed.

 Continue social skills efforts with age-appropriate activities.
 Consider social skills videos.

 Evaluate all medical and traditional therapy options for efficacy.
 Documenting your child’s progress will help you evaluate programs and treatments, as well as show you how far your child has come.
 Use our free templates to to help you determine what is working and what isn’t so you can add and remove therapies as needed […]

-Annually, your Medical Academy of Pediatric Special Needs (MAPS) doctor will want to repeat some tests including Comprehensive Digestive Stool Analysis (CDSA), Immunoglobulin G (IgG) food allergies, complete blood count (CBC) and red blood cell count (RBC) and other labs as needed.
+Annually, your functional medical doctor may want to repeat some tests, including: Comprehensive Digestive Stool Analysis (CDSA), Immunoglobulin G (IgG) food allergies, complete blood count (CBC) and red blood cell count (RBC) and other labs as needed.
 Have your regular doctor order these under insurance!

 Each of your child’s therapists should perform and provide reports at least once per year.
 Sit down with the therapist and go over the reports and suggested goals.

 If your child is over the age of 6, consider getting CAPD evaluation by an audiologist.
 Auditory Processing disorder or Central Auditory Processing Disorder (CAPD) are common secondary diagnoses for some children with autism.
 Testing requires a dedicated and educated audiologist who understands autism and hearing disorders.

 Autism information, science and new treatments is always updating.
 TACA recommends continuing education.
 Continued education is especially important if you have not been to a conference in over 2 years.
 Attend conferences, webinars, meetings and events.

 With your updated medical lab work, and hopefully a new weight measurement, in hand, talk to your doctor about refining your child’s supplements.
 Some of the questions you should ask are: Do the dosages need to be adjusted up or down?
 Do you need to add new vitamins?
 Can you remove some all together?
 Should […]